safeworkgroup/safe/README.md

   "mac" : "[HMAC]"
 }
 ```
-   1. [RFC 4122](https://tools.ietf.org/html/rfc4122) UUID Version 5 is used by default.
+  - [RFC 4122](https://tools.ietf.org/html/rfc4122) UUID Version 5 is used by default.
-   2. [RFC 4648](https://tools.ietf.org/html/rfc4648) Base64 encoding is used by default.
+  - [RFC 4648](https://tools.ietf.org/html/rfc4648) Base64 encoding is used by default.
-   3. [RFC 2104](https://tools.ietf.org/html/rfc2104) HMAC-SHA1 is used by default.
+  - [RFC 2104](https://tools.ietf.org/html/rfc2104) HMAC-SHA1 is used by default.

-4. A SAfe object can include the following **OPTIONAL** name/value pairs to
+4. A SAfe object can include the following **OPTIONAL** name/value pairs to facilitate the decryption process: